Dynamic risk measures for fluctuations in market volatility under Bochner-Lebesgue spaces: Convex risk measures on

-The $p(\cdot)$-convex risk measures can be considered as extensions of the convex risk measures studied by Frittelli and Rosazza Gianin (2002).
-A special example of $p(\cdot)$-convex risk measures, the so-called OCE, is discussed in the next section.
-Finally, in Sections 5, the $p(\cdot)$-convex risk measures are used to study the dual representation of the $p(\cdot)$-dynamic risk measures.
+A special example of $p(\cdot)$-convex risk measures which is so called OCE, is discussed in the next section.
+Finally, in Sect.~\ref{sec:5}, the $p(\cdot)$-convex risk measures are used to study the dual representation of the $p(\cdot)$-dynamic risk measures.